-A Notice of Proposed Rule Making will be published in the State Register on April 18, 2012.
+This item was discussed by the Professional Practice Committee at the April meeting of the Board of Regents.
+A Notice of Proposed Rule Making was published in the State Register on April 18, 2012.
+An Assessment of Public Comment is attached.